CarlosAMolina/carlosamolina.github.io/projects/usb-linux/introduction.md

 ### Start and end working with an USB

-First, download the project, for example in `~/Software/usb-linux/` and build the Rust package:
+First, download the project, for example in `~/Software/usb-linux/` and build the Rust package ([Rust must be installed](https://www.rust-lang.org/tools/install):

 ```bash
 cd ~/Software/usb-linux/src/usb/